 Financially Fit for Life

 Financially Fit for Life (FFFL) provides women and girls with the knowledge, skills and confidence to be just that – financially fit for life.
 We develop and present financial education programs targeted to women and girls, both in the community and within our Branch.
-This past year, along with the Santa Clara County Office of Women’s Policy, AAUW San Jose sponsored the Strong Girls, Strong Women leadership conference for high school girls and their advocates.
-We also work with other young women, AAUW branches, and people in the community through such groups as Family Supportive Housing.
-Our purpose is to serve others, but in the process we gain a great deal of knowledge ourselves.
+An example of what we do — in 2017 we participated in the Strong Women leadership conference at Evergreen Valley Community College, where we presented a program on “Paying For College.”
+In addition, we work with high school girls and other young women, AAUW branches, and people in the community through such groups as Family Supportive Housing, group homes, and Tech Trek.
+Our purpose is to serve others, and in the process we gain a great deal of knowledge ourselves.

 Tech Trek is a week-long math and science summer camp for 8th grade girls sponsored by AAUW California.
-Our Branch sponsors girls chosen from the Tech Excellence program and the San Jose community to attend Stanford University for this exciting hands-on learning experience.
+Our Branch sponsors girls chosen from the San Jose community to attend Stanford University for this exciting hands-on learning experience.
 The girls live the life of a college student, interacting with women who model competence and mastery of science and math in their daily lives.

 Local Scholarship Committee